Skip to content

 On Windows, open Notepad as administrator and open C:\Windows\System32\drivers\etc\hosts.

-Look for any line containing gs.apple.com or albert.apple.com.
-Delete those lines, save, and restart iTunes.
-If you’ve run into other iTunes errors before, a corrupted hosts file is often the hidden cause.
+Look for any line containing gs.apple.com, albert.apple.com, or mesu.apple.com.
+Delete those lines, save the file, and restart iTunes.
+If you’ve run into other iTunes errors before, a modified hosts file is one of the hidden causes that survives reinstalls.

 #Network Fixes for Error 9006

-Error 9006 is about the download failing.
+Error 9006 is about the download failing, not about reaching the server.
 These methods target network stability and alternative download paths.

 #Flush Your DNS Cache

-Stale DNS entries can point iTunes to the wrong server address.
+Stale DNS entries can point iTunes to the wrong IP address, especially after Apple rotates a CDN endpoint.
 On Mac, open Terminal and run:

 sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponder